NayeMontes/nayeli-montes/README.md

 👉

 # 📈 What I’m Currently Working On
-- Learning React (Web) and modern frontend architecture
+- Learning modern frontend architecture
 - Improving skills in UI/UX and responsive design
 - Building new projects to strengthen my frontend portfolio